 |Last set of complexities|

 I reached Haridwar at 3:30 am.
 From here, we had to make my way to majestic Joshimath base camp for the first night.

 I had time before heading to the Kuari Pass trek.
 So I decided to pay a visit to Har Ki Pauri.

 Har Ki Pauri was covered in fog and strong cold winds that could blow anyone away.
-Early morning in North India are chilly.
+Early morning in North India is chilly.
 However, this did not stop the devotees at Har ki Pauri to take a dip in the holy Ganges.

 Ganga Arti starts at 6:30 am in case any website or person tells you otherwise ignore it.